Librelancer/LibrelancerAuthentication/README.md

 Accepts JSON object with members `username` and `password`

 Returns 200 OK with `{ "token": "TOKENVALUE" }` on success, this token should be passed to the game server - which will pass it back to the login server.
 Returns 400 Bad Request on failure

+## POST /changepassword

+Accepts JSON obejct with members `username`, `oldpassword` and `newpassword`.

+Returns 200 OK on success.
+Returns 400 Bad Request on failure.

 ## POST /verifytoken